-The motor will accelerate towards the requested speed and the duty cycle is automatically adjusted to keep the speed constant, even under some load.
-It begins to decelerate just in time so that it comes to a standstill after traversing the given angle.
+The motor will accelerate towards the requested speed and the duty cycle is automatically adjusted in order to keep the speed constant, even under some load.
+It begins to decelerate just in time to come to a standstill after traversing the given angle.

-- speed (rotational speed: deg/s) Speed of the motor. - rotation_angle (angle: deg) Angle by which the motor should rotate. - stop_type (Stop) Whether to coast, brake, or hold after coming to a standstill (Default: Stop.COAST). - wait (bool) Wait for the maneuver to complete before continuing with the rest of the program (Default: True).
-This means that your program waits until the motor has traveled precisely the requested angle.
+- speed (rotational speed: deg/s) Speed of the motor. - rotation_angle (angle: deg) Angle by which the motor should rotate. - stop_type (Stop) Whether to coast, brake or hold after coming to a standstill (Default: Stop.COAST).

+• wait (bool) - Wait for the manoeuvre to complete before continuing with the rest of the program (Default: True).
+This means that your program waits until the motor has travelled precisely the requested angle.